ACCUPLACER Testing (English for Academic Purposes - formerly ESAL)

 - Students must register to write the English Placement assessment through the Assessment Centre.

-- Testing takes place in a computer lab in the Old Main building.
+- Testing takes place in the Assessment Centre (OM 1487) or a computer lab in the Old Main building.
 The exact room number is posted on the day of the test.
 Students are to report to the testing room at 8:45 A.M. on the testing day.

-- Students are to bring picture ID and student number or Social Insurance Number.
+- Students are to bring picture ID and student number.

 - The testing session lasts approximately 3 hours.